 Having expanded rapidly during the 19th century, Swansea became known as ‘Copperopolis’ because of its copper smelting industry.
-When that declined in the 20th century, the city lacked investment and, subsequently, jobs.
-But that’s all changing now, as government and companies invest in the area.
+When that declined in the 20th century, the city lost investment and jobs.
+But that’s all changing now, as the government and companies invest in the area.

 What to expect living in Swansea

 Swansea is seeing major development in the city centre with many projects either in progress or forthcoming.
 The Kingsway area is currently being developed into a city park, envisaging new public areas, improved pedestrian walkways, new cycle routes and the creation of green areas enriched by the planting of around 200 trees.

 This regeneration plays a part in the vision of a ‘Kingsway digital village’, which will see the creation of workspaces designed for start-ups and small businesses in both the technical and creative industries.
 Beside the park there are also plans for a 3,500-seater indoor arena - designed to attract more artists to the city - alongside shops, bars, restaurants and five-star hotels.

 On the coast, Mumbles Pier is also currently undergoing a restoration project.
 Plans include the renovation of the pavilion, the building of flats and a hotel on the foreshore and the creation of a new coastal boardwalk extending out into the water.